ComunidadAylas/PackSquash/packages/packsquash_gui/README.md

     It should be noted that Windows Installer only supports a fixed set of languages, so some languages may not be able to have a localized installer.

+- [ ] Add the new language to the `LOCALES` array defined in `src/contexts/i18n.tsx` and modify `AvailableLocales` accordingly.
+Languages are roughly ordered by their number of speakers.

 - [ ] Add the new language to the `AdditionalLanguages` array defined in the `src-tauri/bundles/wix/build_multilingual_installer.ps1` script to register the new Windows Installer MSI language, if applicable.
 Also add it to tauri >